Propensity score matching for estimating a marginal hazard ratio: Simulation

-This section demonstrates the mentioned simulation settings of weak, medium, strong separations in the propensity scores between the two treatment groups.
-Density curves for the true propensity scores of the two treatment groups are presented in dashed lines of $W=0$ and in solid lines of $W=1$ with weak, medium, strong separations respectively in Figure \ref{fig:ps-separations}.
+This section demonstrates the mentioned simulation settings of weak, medium, strong covariate overlap between the two treatment groups.
+Figure \ref{fig:ps-separations} shows density curves for the true propensity scores of the two treatment groups are presented in dashed lines of $W=0$ and in solid lines of $W=1$.